Zhirui666/final/README.md

  iii.
 Click different ‘squirrels IDs’, you would get the information of different squirrels, and this page also allow you to edit the information of each squirrel.

+ ### Group Information
+ Group name and section: Project Group 64, Section 2
+A list of UNI for each member on the team: [ll3351,]
+A link to the server running our application: